Some dandy shopping for Christmas gifts at our book sale & signing at DeBary Hall on Sat. (Nov.12) morning

 WLRN, Public Radio for South Florida

-Listen to an on-air interview on the "Tropical Currents" program in which Bill discusses his latest book.
+Listen to an on-air interview on the "Tropical Currents" program in which Bill discusses his book "Salvaging the Real Florida"

 EARTH ETHICS INSTITUTE

 "Salvaging" included on the "RECOMMENDED READING" list of the Earth Ethics Institute of Miami-Dade College

 Medallion for the National Outdoor Book Award